 The Indicators Met measure represents student performance on state tests.
 It is based on a series of up to 23 state tests that measure the percent of students proficient or higher in a grade and subject.
 Districts and schools also are evaluated on the Chronic Absenteeism Improvement Indicator, End-of-Course Improvement Indicator and Gifted Indicator, giving districts and schools up to 26 possible indicators.

 How Does your School or District Earn an A-F Achievement Component Grade?

-75 percent of the grade comes from the Performance Index score: the level of achievement for each student on each state test.
+Performance Index score: The level of achievement for each student on each state test.
 The possible levels are Advanced, Accelerated, Proficient, Basic and Limited.
-Schools and districts receive points for every student’s level of achievement.

-25 percent of the grade comes from the Indicators Met score: how many students show “Proficient” knowledge on state tests in each grade and subject.
-In other words, how many students have met the basic expectations.
+Indicators Met score: How many students show “Proficient” knowledge on state tests in each grade and subject, and how many students meet the benchmarks established on the three additional indicators.
+In other words, how many students have met or exceeded the basic expectations.

 Last Modified: 7/20/2021 12:59:58 PM